bannerLogin

 Today, the Shanghai Jewish Community no long exists.
 The once Jewish refugees are widely spread around the world.
 Though being different in profession, character and preference, they have one thing in common, the Shanghai Affection.
 They always take Shanghai as their hometown, and call themselves "Shanghainese".
 They set up social organizations, organize different kinds of activities and issue a variety of publications.
 The long-term relationship is well kept among themselves.

 Sarah, a Russian Jew who lived in Shanghai for ten years during the Second World War, heartily admired the kindness and tolerance of Chinese people.
 Early in 1916, due to the serious Anti-Semitism in Siberia, her family had to move to Harbin for shelter.
 During Japan's aggression to China, because of the economic depression, she had to seek fortune to Shanghai with her husband.
-After a ten-year life in Shanghai, they returned to Israel in 1949.
+After a ten-year life in this city, they returned to Israel in 1949.

 Visitors enter the museum